nilejoy/art-website/README.md

-# This website was created without JavaScript in mind.
+# This website was created without having JavaScript in mind.

 - A JavaScript dedicated project will be added to a different repository some time in the future.
 - The navigation bars were created with Bootstrap while the rest with HTML and CSS.